Wreck-It Ralph: Yes, I do. That's every day of my life.

 - In Hooters, Ricky and Ronda are stuck outside on the beach after Ricky's attempts to seduce Ronda's friend Cheryl backfire and she ends up bedding his friend Clint instead.
 Irritated by the whole thing, Ricky takes out his frustrations on Ronda, and after finding out that she dropped out of college, decides to badger her to learn why, until she finally screams at him that her father had a stroke.
 That shuts him up for a few minutes.

-- In Danganronpa's fourth case, Togami is visibly shaken by his own being wrong about the culprit, and he demands to know how Naegi was able to solve the case when he couldn't.
-Kirigiri steps in to answer.
+- In Danganronpa's fourth case, Byakuya is visibly shaken by his own being wrong about the culprit, and he demands to know how Makoto was able to solve the case when he couldn't.
+Kyoko steps in to answer.

 - Katawa Shoujo: Rin answers a question from Hisao, leading him to realise something worrying about himself: